erika-n/covidzerovariant/README.md

-# Covid Zero projection charts for B117 variant
+# B117 projection charts for #covidzero

 Creates charts of alternative scenarios for development of covid given the new variant B117.